jesse-harding/arduino_snippets/arduino-esp32_websocket_node_json/arduino_websocket_client_simple_node_SERVER/readme.md

 # Node.js Datalogger Server
+Modified from 2 different Tom Igoe websockets projects node modules not included in this repo

 This is a server that serves a webpage, its resources, and some data.
 It saves incoming records to a text file called `data.json`, and sends items from the file when requested.
 This file exists even when the server is not running.